maxammann/blog/content/posts/2019-31-03-install-ros-virtual-arm.md

 **This post represents a slow way to compile ROS.
 In a [new post]({{< ref "2019-04-13-crosscompiling-ros-raspbian" >}}) I show how to crosscompile ROS."

-This post should guide you through the process of compiling ROS on a virtualised Raspberry PI Zero.
+This post should guide you through the process of compiling ROS on a virtualized Raspberry PI Zero.

 # Setup virtual Raspberry PI Zero with QEMU